NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 The Pi's micro-HDMI port also needs to be connected to a screen as to make sure the Pi's boot-up script works properly.

 #### Basics of interface
-To access the interface, press your '⊞ Win' or homekey button.
+To access the interface in the RaspberryPi OS, press your '⊞ Win' or homekey button.
 From here you can select three relevant categories (all listed below) of the Pi when making changes.
 | Preferences | Accessories | Logout |